hughsk/atom-npm-install/README.md

 Uses [detective](http://github.com/substack/node-detective) to analyse the current file for require calls, installing and saving any that aren't already in the project's `package.json` file.

-## Usage ##

-Open the Command Palette, and type `npm install` if you're in a JavaScript or CoffeeScript file.

 ## Fixing your PATH ##

 In some cases, Atom won't always have the correct path to resolve npm.
 This